 Nationally Accredited Heart Failure Fellowship

-The Advanced Heart Failure Fellowship is a structured program, tailored to comply and meet all Accreditation Council for Graduate Medical Education (ACGME) specifications, but one that offers many more enriching and strategic career opportunities.
-As a fellow in our program, you will rotate in our state-of-the-art heart failure intensive care unit, which consists of a dedicated 10-bed unit where you will manage a variety of heart failure patients, from acute decompensated heart failure receiving swan tailored therapy to cardiogenic shock requiring mechanical circulatory support.
+The Advanced Heart Failure Fellowship is a structured program, tailored to comply with all Accreditation Council for Graduate Medical Education (ACGME) specifications, but one that offers many more enriching and strategic career opportunities.
+As a fellow in our program, you will rotate in our state-of-the-art heart failure intensive care unit, which consists of a dedicated 10-bed unit where you will manage a variety of heart failure patients, from acute decompensated heart failure receiving swan-tailored therapy to cardiogenic shock requiring mechanical circulatory support.
 You will work as the leader of a multidisciplinary team consisting of mid-level providers and rotating residents.

 You will become an expert in the selection, peri-operative management and long-term follow-up of patients supported on various devices such as intra-aortic balloon pumps, percutaneous ventricular assist devices, extracorporeal membrane oxygenation devices, and durable left ventricular assist devices.